thomaslaber/netlify/content/post/2019-06-22_SQL_Compression.md

 draft: true
 ---

-## Login with try-catch

 Sometimes you have a series of stored procedures that themselves are managed by another master stored procedure like so.
 This usually just means a series of `EXEC` statements after each other.
-It is quite handy to create a login event after each stored procedure call in order to check its progress:
+It is quite handy to create a login event after each stored procedure call in order to check its progress.

+## Logging with try-catch

 {{< highlight sql >}}